criblio/appscope/website/src/pages/docs/cli-reference.md

 ### run
 ----

 Executes a scoped command.
-By default, calling `scope` with no sub-commands will run the executables you pass as arguments to `scope`.
+By default, calling `scope` with no subcommands will run the executables you pass as arguments to `scope`.
 However, `scope` allows for additional arguments to be passed to `run`, to capture payloads or to increase metrics' verbosity.
 Must be called with the `--` flag, e.g., `scope run -- <command>`, to prevent AppScope from attempting to parse flags passed to the executed command.